‘We’, ‘us’ and ‘our’ refer to the following entities and their related bodies corporates:

 (b) you have consented to us making the disclosure.

-We may disclose your credit information to overseas entities that provide support functions to us.
+We may disclose your credit-related information to overseas entities in the United States of America that provide support functions to us.
 You may obtain more information about these entities by contacting us.
+Where we do this, we make sure appropriate data handling and security arrangements are in place.

-We exchange your credit information with credit reporting bodies.
-We use the credit information that we exchange with the credit reporting body to confirm your identity, assess your creditworthiness, assess your application for finance and manage your finance.
+We exchange your credit-related information with credit reporting bodies.
+We use the credit-related information that we exchange with the credit reporting body to assess your creditworthiness, assess your application for finance and manage your finance.

 If you fail to meet your payment obligations in relation to any finance that we have provided or arranged or you have committed a serious credit infringement then we may disclose this information to a credit reporting body.

-You have the right to request access to the credit information that we hold about you and make a request for us to correct that credit information if needed.
-Please see the heading Access and correction to your personal and credit information, below.
+You have the right to request access to the credit-related information that we hold about you and make a request for us to correct that credit-related information if needed.
+Please see the heading Access and correction to your personal and credit-related information, below.

 Sometimes your credit information will be used by credit reporting bodies for the purposes of ‘pre-screening’ credit offers on the request of other credit providers.
 You can contact the credit reporting body at any time to request that your credit information is not used in this way.